intershop/intershop-pwa/docs/guides/customizations.md

 Changing the styling by applying changes to SCSS files should be done in the custom theme folder `src/styles/themes/<theme-prefix>`.
 This folder is created when adding a new theme, see [Start Customization](../guides/customizations.md#start-customization).
-There are two approaches to apply a theme specific styling:
+There are two approaches to apply a theme-specific styling:

-1. Copy only the `*.scss` files you need to change to your themes folder and adjust the file references.
+- Copy only the `*.scss` files you need to change to your themes folder and adjust the file references.
 All files which are not overwritten in your theme will be taken from the standard and all changes and bugfixes in these files when migrating the PWA will be applied and used in your project.
-2. Copy the complete set of standard `*.scss` files to your themes folder and adjust the file references.
+- Copy the complete set of standard `*.scss` files to your themes folder and adjust the file references.
 All standard changes and bugfixes to `*.scss` files will not be applied to your theme during a PWA migration.

 Just putting a theme override file next to the original file in the `src/styles` folder will not lead to the expected results.
-The lookup starts with the file `style.scss` in the theme specific folder.
+The lookup starts with the file `style.scss` in the theme-specific folder.

 > **Note:** You should
 >